How can we help you today?

 Getting the word out about your business is important in attracting customers.
 Some strategies are free, while others require paid advertising.
 Here are some typical expenses that can affect your marketing budget.

-• SEO (Search Engine Optimization).
 Adding keywords to your website helps it surface on Google when people look for related information.
-You can start with free tools like Google Search Console or explore affordable services like Simple SEO if you’re not ready to hire an expert.
-Full-service help can cost between $500 and $5,000 or more per month.
+Free tools like Google Search Console are a good starting point.
+Or, you can explore affordable services like our Simple SEO Tool if you’re not ready to hire an expert.
+SEO services often fall within the average costs range of $500 to $5,000 or more per month, depending on scope and competition.

-• Content creation.
 Good content makes your website and social media more engaging.
-Online design platforms like Canva help create simple graphics, while hiring freelance writers or designers can cost $50+ per post or $100+ per video.
+Online design platforms like Canva help create simple graphics, while freelance writers or designers may charge $50 or more per post, depending on the type of content.
+These costs are common whether you run an online business or a brick-and-mortar store.

 Transaction fees